 How to make a chocolate cherry cheesecake

-- Chop the cookies in your blender.
-The blender makes quick work of this otherwise tedious and awful job.
+- Chop the cookies in your blender or food processor.
+The food processor makes quick work of this otherwise tedious and awful job.
 You want to end up with 2 cups of cookie crumbs.
-It took ¾ of the package of cookies for me, but could take more or less for you, depending on how fine you want the crumbs to be.
+It took Ā¾ of the package of cookies for me, but could take more or less for you, depending on how fine you want the crumbs to be.

 - Add the melted butter to the cookie crumbs and pulse it a bit more to blend everything together.